yahoo/Oak/README.md

 # Oak
 > Oak (Off-heap Allocated Keys) is a scalable concurrent Key Value (KV) map for real-time analytics.

+Oak is a concurrent Key-Value Map that may keep all keys and values off-heap enabling working with bigger heap sizes comparing to JVM managed heap.
 Oak implements the industry standard Java NavigableMap API.
 It provides strong (atomic) semantics for read, write, read-modify-write, and range query (scan) operations, both forward and backward.
 Oak is optimized for big keys and values, in particular for incremental maintenance of objects (e.g., aggregation).
 It's faster and scales better with additional CPU cores than popular NavigableMap implementations, such as Doug Lee’s ConcurrentSkipListMap, which is Java’s default.

 ## Why Oak?
 1. Oak provides great performance, has fine synchronization, and thus scales well with numbers of threads